omarschall/omarschall/README.md

 2) How do these synaptic changes affect the circuit function?

 ### My code
 My primary repository, vanilla-rtrl, contains NumPy-based modules for simluating vanilla recurrent neural networks doing a variety of simple tasks.
-While lacking the raw flexibility of auto-differentiation frameworks, it is quite simple and "hands-on" to use.

 The networks can be trained online using a variety of learning algorithms, optimizers, and continual learning methods.
 The repo also contains modules for analyzing the "journey" of an RNN's training process, allowing us to track a variety of evolving network properties over the course of learning.
 Details are in the README for the repo.

+While lacking the raw flexibility of auto-differentiation frameworks, it is quite simple and "hands-on" to use, as you can directly interact with the quantities of interest, whether parameters or network activity, without having to actively query from a latent graph as in tensorflow.

 I believe being intentional about one's workflow is crucial for efficient research and reproducibility.
 To this end, I have created a workflow for automatic importing of "protoype" simulations one runs in a Jupyter notebook to duplicating this simulation for arbtirarily complex arrays of configurations and sending the jobs to the NYU high-performance computers.